By Stéphane Alaux, E Reputation Expert Founder of E Réputation Net Wash

 Jean-Pierre Giolitto: In parallel with this work, I became interested in the field of medical expertise.

+As a legal expert at the Court of Appeal, I have been called upon for more than 10 years to give my opinion on contentious cases, which are often delicate and require a meticulous and cautious approach, in order to give an impartial and documented opinion that can objectively enlighten the judge.
 This activity has taught me a lot, because if no one is bound to do the impossible, the doctor must constantly remember that he has an obligation of means and that he must do everything possible, including surrounding himself with other colleagues, to enable his patient to recover a satisfactory state of health in the best possible conditions.

 How do you see the future?